Rebalancing

 )

-As a quick sanity check and to verify that the distribution of the target column has indeed been rebalanced, the Assessor module can be utilised in order to visually inspect the distributions of the continuous and categorical variables in the synthetic data compared to the original.
+To verify that the distribution of the target column has indeed been rebalanced, the Assessor module can be used to visually inspect the distributions of the variables in the synthetic data compared to the original.

 from synthesized.testing import Assessor